What is self-advocacy?

 Self-advocacy is powerful, but sometimes circumstances can’t be controlled.
 If you felt unsupported during pregnancy or had a traumatic experience, this does not mean that you failed.
 Many people, particularly women of color, face systemic issues in maternity care that they can’t fix or avoid.
 Preventing birth trauma or malpractice is not your responsibility, and if you experienced them, you deserve support and accountability.

-Interested in how a doula can help you self-advocate?
-Learn more at meetmae.com.
+Match with a doula who can help you self-advocate!
+Learn more at MeetMae.com.